PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 18:30:43
+Last updated: 2024-04-02 18:31:50
-Random Quote: There is no retirement for an artist, it's your way of living so there is no end to it. - Henry Moore
+Random Quote: You have to do your own growing no matter how tall your grandfather was. - Abraham Lincoln